alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 A motif can repeat without maintaining boundary.

 A claim can repeat without citing its source.

+A repeated phrase can circulate without preserving the source event.

 Source repetition becomes continuity when repeated language remains attached to the relevant authored source-line over time, across contexts, and under pressure.